devshad-01/alx-airbnb-database/database-adv-script/optimization_report.md

 Added filtering criteria to limit the result set:

-- Used a date filter `b.created_at > '2024-01-01'` to retrieve only recent bookings
+- Used combined filters with AND operators: `b.created_at > '2024-01-01' AND b.status = 'confirmed'`
+- Added filters to JOIN clauses using AND operators to reduce intermediate result sets
 - Added a LIMIT clause to implement pagination

 ### 3. Index Utilization